peteanderson80/Matterport3DSimulator/README.md

 sim.setCacheSize(200) # cacheSize 200 uses about 1.2GB of GPU memory for caching pano textures
 ```

 When preloading is enabled, all the pano images will be loaded into memory before starting.
-Preloading takes several minutes and requires around 50G memory for RGB output (more if depth output is enabled), but rendering is much faster.
+Preloading takes several minutes and requires around 50G memory for RGB output (about 80G if depth output is enabled), but rendering is much faster.

 To start the simulator, call `initialize` followed by the `newEpisode` function, which takes as arguments a list of scanIds, a list of viewpoint ids, a list of headings (in radians), and a list of camera elevations (in radians), e.g.:
 ```